drewpotter/YateleySchoolMapVR/README.md

 AR; augmented reality - using the camera on your devices, iOS/Android

-VR; virtual reality - Vive, Rift, Daydream, GearVR
+VR; virtual reality - Vive, Rift, Daydream, GearVR, Google Cardboard

 Works just like a normal 3d WebGL App on any desktop browser.